aeonoki/learning-javascript/README.md

 In this repository I will be doing exercises from the [**JavaScript Сourse**](https://www.youtube.com/watch?v=EerdGm-ehJQ) by [**SuperSimpleDev**](https://github.com/SuperSimpleDev).
 Thanks a lot to him.

 P.S.
-Also, this is my first time using Github.
+Also, this is my first time using GitHub.
 Kinda nervous :P